 - cotton string soaked in vegetable oil

 - cotton string + salt: I covered the cotton strings with water and added 1 tbsp salt, brought it to a boil, then let the DIY candle wicks dry overnight.
-The salt stiffens the candle wicks.
+Salt stiffens the candle wicks.

 I made DIY candle molds with an empty toilet paper roll.